-- 5. The feature vectors undergo partitioning into distinct datasets dedicated for training and testing purposes.
+- 4. The features extracted from each IMF are amalgamated into a unified high-dimensional feature vector.
+This feature vector serves as a holistic depiction of the RC operational state, encompassing the diverse aspects captured by the individual features from each IMF. - 5.
+The feature vectors undergo partitioning into distinct datasets dedicated for training and testing purposes.
 This separation allows for the utilization of one subset for model training and the other for assessing the model performance. - 6.
-The feature vectors are fed into a DBN to fuse feature and reduce the dimensionality of the feature vectors.
+The feature vectors are fed into a DBN to fuse feature and reduce the dimensionality.
 This process involves transforming the high-dimensional feature representations into a more compact and informative format, facilitating more efficient analysis and interpretation. - 7.
-The feature vectors extracted from the training data are transformed into subspaces on the Grassmann manifold, with each fault serving as the reference or base subspace.
+The feature vectors extracted from the training data are transformed into subspaces on the GM, with each fault serving as the reference or base subspace.
 This transformation process facilitates fault identification by aligning the feature vectors with the characteristic subspaces associated with each fault condition. - 8.
 The subspaces for the testing data are computed through an iterative process involving the application of Steps 6 and 7.
-This iterative procedure ensures that the feature vectors extracted from the testing data are appropriately transformed into subspaces on the Grassmann manifold, allowing for accurate fault identification and diagnosis. - 9.
-To determine the fault type, the similarities between the subspaces representing the testing data and those representing the fault data are calculated.
-This involves assessing the degree of resemblance or proximity between the subspaces derived from the testing data and the reference subspaces associated with each fault type.
+This iterative procedure ensures that the feature vectors extracted from the testing data are appropriately transformed into subspaces on the GM, allowing for accurate fault identification and diagnosis.